JamesCI/JamesCI/README.md

 this case, you may simply define a wrapper in the `runner.wrapper` key in the configuration, which will setup the environment and calling `james-run` where it should be run.

+### Notifications

+After the last job has been finished, the last existing runner may execute optional notification scripts to e.g. notify the commiter via email.
+Just fil the `notify_script` key in the configuration with a bunch of scripts to execute.